 Getting Offers

-Example: Getting a journey offer
+Example: Get offers for a journey

 graphql